 The Flexible Care Model looks to create as many unique pathways through the counseling center as possible.
 Some centers may only be able to offer a smaller range (concise or traditional follow ups, urgent sessions, same day, or group), whereas others may have a large menu of options.
 The main philosophy is to allow students to create a unique path (choose your own adventure) through the clinic in a way that meets their individual needs for care, and utilizing broader wellness resources on campus into treatment plans.

 Individual Options: Our experience has been that although some students will be open to shifting to another modality for care, most of them ask for individual treatment and epect that it is available.
 This model creates a few additional options for follow-up planning than other models as a way to honor that preference, namely the ability to have a concise session booked ahead, or a same day session.

-- Session Frequency: Research supports session frequency being related to outcomes.
-For example, Erekson et al (2015) found that clients who were able to attend weekly sessions improved at a faster rate than clients with less frequent sessions, and ultimately needed fewer sessions to reach their clinical goals.
+- Session Frequency: Research supports session frequency being related to outcomes, and this is often overlooked in counseling centers as an important factor.
+Erekson et al (2015) found that clients who were able to attend weekly sessions improved at a faster rate than clients with less frequent sessions, and ultimately needed fewer sessions to reach their clinical goals.
 This model allows for a range of session frequencies, with most students having weekly sessions, but it also would allow for multiple sessions per week for clients that need it.